 Charlevoix Township is a civil township of Charlevoix County in the U.S. state of Michigan.
-The population was 1,697 at the 2000 census.
+The population is 1,752 according to the 2019 census.
 However, during the summer months this population expands rapidly as Charlevoix is the location of many summer homes of people in the Detroit and Chicago areas.

 According to the United States Census Bureau, the township has a total area of 12.1 square miles (31 km²), of which, 6.0 square miles (16 km²) of it is land and 6.1 square miles (16 km²) of it (50.58%) is water.
 Average elevation is 617 ft. above sea level (188 meters).

 As of the census of 2019, there were 1,752 people and 768 households residing in the township.
 The population density was 295 per square mile.
 There were 942 housing units at an average density of 157.3 per square mile (60.7/km²).
 The racial makeup of the township was 96.05% White, 0.71% African American, 1.53% Native American, 0.82% Asian, 0.18% Pacific Islander, 0.24% from other races, and 0.47% from two or more races.
 Hispanic or Latino of any race were 1.18% of the population.

 There were 662 households out of which 32.2% had children under the age of 18 living with them, 58.2% were married couples living together, 8.3% had a female householder with no husband present, and 30.2% were non-families.
 25.5% of all households were made up of individuals and 11.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.50 and the average family size was 2.98.